 The growth of outdoor design as a hobby in recent years has led to a renaissance in aesthetic offerings.
 Countless outdoor accessories, from chair covers to flatware, can be found in unique colors and patterns that match your unique vision.

 Start by window shopping for ideas and add them to your vision board.
 Include prices on your vision board posts so you have the information handy when decision-making time comes around.
 It’s a lot easier to make choices when all your information is on hand.

 Size Up the Space

 Redesigning your backyard eating and seating area is more than a matter of choosing the right paint and fabrics.
 The size and layout of your space are crucial to creating a lifestyle area that’s as functional as it is aesthetically pleasing.

 For outdoor spaces with limited square footage, less is more.
 Instead of filling the area with new accessories or furniture, consider rearranging the pieces you already own.
 A new perspective on your space can make it feel brand new for no cost.

 When it comes to larger patios, remember that there’s no harm in making the most of your space.
-Create a distinction between your eating and dining areas by placing appropriate accessories in both, like TV’s with custom TV covers in the backyard living room and grill covers in the outdoor kitchen.
+Create a distinction between your eating and dining areas by placing appropriate accessories in both, like TV’s with custom TV covers in the backyard living room and bbq covers in the outdoor kitchen.